Loans for people on benefits

 The sum of loan for people on benefits varies from approximately £1,000 to £25,000.
 The repayment period would vary from 1 to 10 years.
 The amount lies with your power to pay back or asset which you mortgage.
 These loans are in both types: secured and unsecured.
 If you want to get a secured loan, you have to put some of your property in pledge but the interest rate of this loan is lower.
 Another optione to apply for an unsecured loan for people on benefits.
 Interest rate of this type of loan is a bit higher though.

 You could apply for any loan for people on benefits loan amount up to £25,000, for example £1000, £1500, £2000, £2500, £3000, £3500, £4000, £4500, £5000, £5500, £6000, £6500, £7000, £7500, £8000, £8500, £9000, £9500, £10000, £11000, £12000, £13000, £14000, £15000, £16000, £17000, £18000, £19000, £20000, £21000, £22000, £23000, £24000, £25000.

 How to apply for a loan for people on benefits?

 If you want to apply for a loan designed for people on benefits, please fill the form on the top of the page.
 It is quick and easy to make an online application.
 Just take a few minutes to complete the form so we can get a clear view of you, your finances and your needs.
 Our experts will assess your situation and get back to you with no obligation loan quote.
 It is up to you to take it or not.

 - THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
-YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR ANY OTHER DEBT SECURED ON IT.
+YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

 Loan comparison table